Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 Research in continual supervised learning over the years has proposed synthetic problems for comparing and evaluating different agent designs.
 For instance, an agent may be learning to classify digits and over time the digits may rotate~\citep{buzzega2020dark}.
 On such problems, a common evaluation protocol is to periodically measure the agent’s performance on all types of data seen so far.
 In the digit classification example, the agent’s prediction accuracy is evaluated on digits with previously encountered rotation angles.
 Though not stated explicitly, this means that the agent’s objective is to learn about and remember everything in the past.

 However, as we have mentioned before, this objective --- to remember everything --- is neither feasible nor necessary.
 In the real world, the goal is to do well on future tasks, not on those in the past.
 In the fraud detection example, some fraud techniques may become outdated or impossible to use due to new security measures, and the system may not need to remember how to handle those types of cases.
-Generally, in a dynamic environment, some knowledge becomes obsolete and not necessary to remember.
-Further, intelligent systems will be computationally constrained in practice and cannot remember everything.
+Generally, in a dynamic environment, some knowledge becomes obsolete and not necessary to remember. \henrik{As an example, consider a question-answering system about computer repairs.
+If a new computer model is produced, eventually the new model becomes widely adopted.
+Thus, the agent can predict that information about repairs for the old model will become obsolete since there will be fewer and fewer questions about that as time progresses.} Further, intelligent systems will be computationally constrained in practice and cannot remember everything.
 Our average-reward objective under computational constraints tries to capture these real-world requirements.
 Importantly, this objective has multiple implications for continual supervised learning, especially with regard to forgetting and plasticity.

 In this section, we perform a set of simple experiments on a synthetic problem to highlight some of the implications of our average-reward objective in the continual supervised learning setting.
 We specifically study the impact of forgetting when information recurs and when the agent is computationally constrained.
 Through our experiments, we make the following points: (1) a performant agent can forget non-recurring information, (2) a performant agent can forget recurring information if it relearns that information quickly, and (3) under tight computational constraints, forgetting may be helpful.